i11u/kenki/docs/block.md

 # How Block works

-- Block is a minimal editable unit in GridNotes.
+- Block is a minimal editable unit in Kiji.
 - You can style texts in blocks and position blocks with key/mouse.

 ## For programmers